fluent/fluent-plugin-opensearch/README.md

 retry_tag 'retry_es'
 ```
 **NOTE:** `retry_tag` is optional.
 If you would rather use labels to reroute retries, add a label (e.g '@label @SOMELABEL') to your fluent
-elasticsearch plugin configuration.
+opensearch plugin configuration.
 Retry records are, by default, submitted for retry to the ROOT label, which means
 records will flow through your fluentd pipeline from the beginning.
 This may nor may not be a problem if the pipeline
 is idempotent - that is - you can process a record again with no changes.
 Use tagging or labeling to ensure your retry
 records are not processed again by your fluentd processing pipeline.